opctl/opctl/website/docs/reference/opspec/op.yml/call/container/image.md

 _required_

 A string referencing a local or remote image.
+Two types of image refs are supported:

 #### OCI images